 DYSLEXIA INTERNATIONAL is a non-governmental organization which has operational relations with UNESCO.

-What are the free resources that the Dyslexia International e-Campus will provide?
+What are the free resources that the Dyslexia International e-Campus will provide? • an academy of online learning courses for teachers

 • a film library